Reno Water Quality at a Glance

 Arsenic

-Source: Naturally occurring in Nevada’s volcanic geology, particularly in groundwater sources.
-Northern Nevada has the country’s highest arsenic levels according to USGS surveys
+Source: Naturally occurring in Nevada’s volcanic geology, concentrated in groundwater sources.
+Northern Nevada has the country’s highest arsenic concentrations in groundwater according to USGS surveys.

-Health Effects: Known carcinogen that increases risk of lung, skin, kidney, and prostate cancers, plus cardiovascular, liver, and neurological diseases
+Health Effects: A known human carcinogen that increases risk of lung, skin, kidney, and prostate cancers, as well as cardiovascular, liver, and neurological disease.

 Please read – our information